-For cuttings, you want to take 6-inch cuttings from semi-matured wood.
+For cuttings, you want to take 6-inch cuttings from semi-mature wood.
 The best time to do this is during the summer.
 Use sterilized pruners to take the cutting.

 Wait for the cutting to take root, which should happen within 9-10 weeks, then remove the bag and acclimate your plant to the lower humidity before repotting.

 If you have a seed, it’s simple enough to plant, but it will take a bit longer for your plant to become hardened to the weather.
 To give it the best chance, sow your seed during the springtime in a balanced potting mix.

 As bottle brush plant seeds are extremely tiny, they will resemble dust.
 This means you’re likely to sow them rather heavily, but that’s okay.
 Thin down excess plants and keep the strongest specimens as they appear.
 Try to leave a few inches of space between plants.